-Peter Pereira is an associate in the Intellectual Property Litigation Practice Group in the London office of Kirkland & Ellis International LLP.
-He has a broad practice across all aspects of IP litigation but has a particular expertise in patent litigation at both trial and appellate level.
+Peter Pereira is a member of the Intellectual Property Litigation team in Kirkland’s London office.
+He has a broad practice across all aspects of IP litigation but has particular expertise in patent litigation at both trial and appellate level.

-In 2019–2020, Peter was seconded to GSK’s Consumer Healthcare business, where he worked both within the IP department and the Global Support Functions (GSF) teams.
-His IP work included supporting GSK’s £10 billion joint venture with Pfizer on their respective consumer health businesses, negotiating licenses and handling all litigious matters.
-In the GSF team, he provided global category support to a number of key oral and skin care brands.
+In 2019–2020, Peter was seconded to GSK’s Consumer Healthcare business, where his work included supporting GSK’s £10 billion joint venture with Pfizer on their respective consumer health businesses, negotiating licenses and handling all litigious trade mark matters.

-In 2017, Peter was recognized as one of the top 10 intellectual property lawyers under 30 by Lawyers Weekly Australia.
+In 2017, Peter was a finalist in the 30 under 30 award for intellectual property by Lawyers Weekly Australia.
 In the same year he was part of a team which won the Best Team award at the Online Courts Hackathon in London.

 In 2012–2013, Peter spent 18 months as a judicial clerk to a judge of the Supreme Court of New South Wales.
 Prior to joining Kirkland, he was an IP lawyer at the leading Australian firm Gilbert + Tobin.